 List of FRA Defects

-Here are 10 Common FRA Defects every injured railroad worker should be aware of and include on their accident report if they were a contributing factor to being injured:
+There are many unsafe conditions that are so common to railroad employees that they often forget to mention them on their accident report.
+Here are 10 Common FRA Defects every injured railroad worker should be aware of and prepared to list on their accident report if they were a contributing factor to being injured:

 - ‘Slipped due to Muddy Ballast’ (49 C.F.R.
 213.33)

 - ‘Vegetation near tracks caused me to trip’ (49 C.F.R.
 213.37)